simerplaha/SwayDB/README.md

 # Project status

-Undergoing changes & testing without maintaining of backward compatibility.
+Undergoing frequent changes & beta testing.

-# Master branch status

-Development is done directly on master.
-So at times it will be unstable.
-See the tags to get a more stable version.
+Default branch is `develop` and is pushed to directly.
+See the tags to see a more stable version.

 # Project support
-Thank you
+Thank you Jetbrains for providing an open-source licence for their awesome development tools.

 <a href="https://www.jetbrains.com/?from=SwayDB" target="_blank"><img src="/docs/jetbrains.png"
 alt="Jetbrains support" height="150" border="10" /></a>